ava-labs/hypersdk/abi/README.md

 ## Constraints
 - Actions require an ID, other structs / types do not require one
 - Multiple structs with the same name from different packages are not supported
-- Maps are not supported; use slices (arrays) instead
+- Maps are not supported; use slices or arrays instead
-- Built-in types include the special case type aliases: `codec.Address` and `codec.Bytes`

 ## Generating Golang Bindings
 Use cmd/abigen to automatically generate Go bindings from an ABI's JSON.